shaojun/open_docs/projects/edge/kafka/protocol.md

-There's a  **Python App**  in each edge board (Jetson Nano), the App take charge to analyze camera live video stream, and upload message to a _kafka server_  periodically with the detected objects info.
+There's a  **Python App**  in each edge board (Jetson Nano), the App takes charge to analyze camera live video stream, and upload analyzed message to a _kafka server_  periodically with the detected objects info.

 # Upload criteria